-1.1.
-Organization
+1.1 Organization

 The World Barista Championship (WBC) is a program of World Coffee Events, LTD (WCE).
+WCE is a wholly owned subsidiary of the Specialty Coffee Association (SCA).

-1.2.
-Rights
+1.2 Rights

 All intellectual property related to the World Barista Championship, including these Official Rules and Regulations and the format of the competition, are the property of World Coffee Events, LTD. No part of this document may be used or reproduced without the expressed permission of World Coffee Events, LTD.